 Your rule form should look like this:

-Click the Save and Deploy button.
+Click the Deploy button.
 Test your new firewall rule by trying to log in to your WordPress web site.
 You should be presented with a CAPTCHA which you must answer correctly before being given access to the WordPress login page.
 If not, check your firewall rule for typos and selection errors.

 This firewall rule will stop all automated attacks on your login page.
 However, it will not stop login attacks against the REST or XMLRPC interfaces of your WordPress site.
 There are many security plugins available for WordPress that can help protect those interfaces from attacks on your web site.